5 min readDec 27, 2023

 Learning Objectives

-Self-author a multi-component comprehensive design project as a culminating educational experience (thesis/self-promo).
-Revise and complete a final professional portfolio, including print and web presence, resume and business card, and create a thesis installation.
-Finally, you will present a final portfolio to faculty and design professionals.
+Self-author a multi-component comprehensive design project as a culminating educational experience (thesis).
+Revise and complete a final professional web-based portfolio, resume and business card, and create a thesis installation.

 Course Requirements